tillmanj/eatingasturias/culture/landscape/built-environment/casería.md

 sidebar:
     nav: culture_full
 date created: Thursday, March 27th 2025, 7:40:54 am
-date modified: Friday, May 16th 2025, 12:14:43 pm
+date modified: Monday, May 19th 2025, 10:11:59 am
 ---
 {% marginfigure 'mf01' 'assets/images/Caseria.jpeg' 'Blanco Súarez, D. Alberto.
 Casería Asturiana.
 2008.
 (Private Collection)' %}
 {% newthought 'The casería is the common name'%} in Asturias for a farmstead.
-In most usage, it denotes the farmhouse, along with all assorted other buildings and spaces, such as the antoxana, [hórreo](https://eatingasturias.com/wiki/H%C3%B3rreo "Hórreo"), cuadra, tool sheds, wood sheds, etc...
+In most usage, it denotes the farmhouse, along with all assorted other buildings and spaces, such as the antoxana, [hórreo](/culture/landscape/built-environment/hórreo-panera.html), cuadra, tool sheds, wood sheds, etc...
 It forms a single unit of agricultural production, residence, consumption, use, and storage.
 Also included are the associated orchards, fields, meadows, pastures, and communal land rights.[^1] The term does not describe a single unit of land with one boundary, but instead the functional areas making up a whole farm.[^2] The immediate area around the farmhouse formed by the closest buildings and land is (or at least was) called the _quintana_[^3] [^4] The space within the _quintana_ directly in front of the door to the house, and usually surrounded by the most important buildings is the _antoxana_.[^5] Often these words are used interchangeably, and most people would understand them as synonyms.

 The rest of the farm — the fields and pastures for instance — are connected to the main house area, and each other, by farm roads (_caminos_) and walking paths (_caleyas_).
 ## History